MA Eco-Social Design: Project 1 by Darlene Sullivan, Eric Whyte, Lena Daur | WS 2020

 An online platform designed to connect people through their shared food stories and cultural exchanges such as potlucks and food tandems, intended to break down barriers, share knowledge, embrace diversity, and discover commonalities.

-Once you visit Don Bosco, it is quite evident that it is a neighborhood with a multicultural fabric, a melting pot of cultures from various parts of Italy as well as far-reaching areas of the globe such as Africa, Asia, and the Middle-East.
+Once you visit Don Bosco, it is quite evident that it is a neighbourhood with a multicultural fabric, a melting pot of cultures from various parts of Italy as well as far-reaching areas of the globe such as Africa, Asia, and the Middle-East.
 One may wonder how these cultures combine to make up one small section of the city of Bolzano.
 It can be isolating to migrate to another region or part of the globe, striving to assimilate as well as cling to your own traditions and cultural identity.
 While walking through the streets of Don Bosco, one begins to wonder.
 How can isolation be overcome?
 What unites us as humans?
 How can we create shared experiences?
 There is no better way to connect people than food or better yet a shared meal.

 Culinary traditions are a strong part of our cultural background and heritage.
 They are part of our ancestral history, our personal story, our identity.
 Insalata di Bosco’s online platform was designed to connect people through food, but more specifically the sharing of recipes, food stories, and memories linked to food.
 It is not only a collection or archive of these recipes and stories, but a way to encourage dialogue and create a space for cultural exchange not only in the digital realm, but also in the physical world.
 Through food tandems and multicultural potlucks, organized through the site, Insalata di Bosco, enables the sharing of cultural knowledge while creating shared experiences with a strengthened sense of community and inclusivity.